No. 27 Squadron RAF: Second World War (1939–1945)

-A new No. 27 Squadron was formed at RAF Amarda Road India on 19 September 1942, although it initially had no aircraft, not receiving its first Bristol Beaufighter until 22 October and not having a full complement of Beaufighters until 21 December.
+A new No. 27 Squadron was formed at RAF Amarda Road in India on 19 September 1942, although it initially had no aircraft, not receiving its first Bristol Beaufighter until 22 October and not having a full complement of Beaufighters until 21 December.
 It flew its first operation, an attack on Taungoo airfield in Burma, on 24 December 1942.
-The squadron moved to Kanchrapara in January 1943, and to Agartala in February, joining 169 Wing of 224 Group.
+The squadron moved to Kanchrapara in January 1943, and to Agartala in February, joining No. 169 Wing of No. 224 Group.
 The squadron used its Beaufighters for ground-attack missions over Burma and anti-shipping strikes.

 In April 1943, the squadron received a number of de Havilland Mosquitoes for evaluation, and a flight was re-equipped with Mosquitoes in December that year.
-The glue-and-plywood construction of the otherwise excellent Mosquito proved to be less than optimal for tropical Burma, and the operations were plagued by technical problems.
-They eventually relinquished the Mosquitoes to No. 680 Squadron RAF, retaining the Beaufighters and continuing the Squadron's diet of ground attack and anti-shipping strikes, switching to air-jungle rescue in April 1945.
+The glue-and-plywood construction of the Mosquito proved to be less than optimal for tropical Burma, and the operations were plagued by technical problems.
+They eventually relinquished the Mosquitoes to No. 680 Squadron, retaining the Beaufighter and continuing the squadron's ground attack and anti-shipping strikes, switching to air-jungle rescue in April 1945.

 Following the Japanese surrender, it was deployed to Batavia during the Indonesian War of Independence, being disbanded on 1 February 1946.